Turn-by-turn navigation

 Saving and resuming a navigation session manually

-as a file, you can use the following snippet:
+to a file, use the following snippet:

 1val fileName = "navigation_snapshot"2tomTomNavigation.navigationResumeSnapshot()3 .ifSuccess { snapshot ->4 snapshot.serializeToBytes() // or snapshot.serializeToFile(file)5 .ifSuccess { data ->6 val file = File(context.filesDir, fileName)7 FileOutputStream(file).use { fileOutputStream ->8 fileOutputStream.write(data)9 }10 }11 .ifFailure { failure: NavigationResumeSnapshotSerializationFailure ->12 // YOUR CODE GOES HERE13 }14 }15 .ifFailure { failure: NavigationResumeSnapshotFailure ->16 // YOUR CODE GOES HERE17 }